chiyu1203/UnityDataAnalysis/README.md

     "plotting_trajectory": boolean, whether to plot the trajectory of the animals in the experiment.

+    "plotting_event_distribution": boolean, whether to plot the distribution of follow epochs across trials in an experiment

+    "distribution_with_entire_body": boolean, whether to consider the entire body of agents when plotting the 2D heatmap.
+If true, a 2x6 cm rectangle will be created around the centriod for the heatmap.
+If false, use centroid (the 0x0x0 point in the Blender model, which is 4 cm away from the most posterior and 2cm away from the most anterior tip)

     "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jupyter notebook to load specific animals for analysis.
 If both are True, you need to specify what condition in a dictionary.
 If either of them is False, all animals in the database will be included.

     "active_trials_only": boolean, a helper argument to extract animals whose walking distance pass certain threshold.
 So far, this is only used in **data_exploration_tutorial.ipynb**